code-423n4/2022-12-escher-findings/data/0xA5DF-Q.md

 ```

 Also the LDPA price variable can be increased to `uint84` instead of `uint80` without taking up any additional slots.

+## `Generative.tokenToSeed()` is internal instead of public

+`Generative.tokenToSeed()` function is defined as internal, but has no internal usage.
+I understood from the devs that it's supposed to  serve external contract in generating metadata from a seed.
+Therefore it needs to be changed to public/external in order to be accessible.